Baja Wildlife Trip Report 2026

 This pod was one I immediately recognized… they don’t really enjoy the company of people very much.

-The male, however, stayed nearby.
+The male, however, stayed.

 We managed a few jumps with him.